shamim0754/SpringBatch/readme.md

 </job>
 ```

-3. tasklet : means doing single task only, like clean up the resources after or before a step is started or completed
+3. tasklet : means doing single task only(no input/output,only process), like clean up the resources after or before a step is started or completed
 4. JobLauncher : responsible for starting a Job
 5. Repositories : responsible of the storing and updating of metadata information related to Job instance executions and Job contexts